 Imagine what the queue for a Disneyland seaplane adventure ride might look like, and you’ll probably be picturing something like Bar Charlie.
 It’s a neighborhood spot with knotted rope light bulbs hanging from the ceiling, a plane propellor anchored behind the bar, and map schematics on the walls.
 The drinks, which range from an old fashioned with apple brandy and mole bitters to a lemon gin cocktail with rhubarb, are excellent, and the food’s impressive, too.
 Get the twice-baked loaded poutine potato covered in melted cheese curds, gravy, chives, and bacon.

 Walk a few minutes north of Bar Charlie and you’ll hit Russell’s, another standout neighborhood bar with nice wooden booths, a bright red retro refrigerator behind the bar, and a delicious hot pretzel served with Beecher’s beer cheese.
 They’ve got solid beers on tap and some interesting cocktails, too.
 Hole up here for a couple of hours with some friends and battle the cold by researching flights to Hawaii.

 If you tend to start yawning before your first pint is even empty, The Woods is for you.
 Not the woods as in the forest.
 The Woods as in the official tasting room for Two Beers Brewing Company and Seattle Cider Company.
 It’s hard to get bored here - not only do they have 24 on-tap beer and cider options to choose from, but they also have darts, foosball, and pool.
 Plus, it doubles as the brick and mortar location of the Bread And Circuses food truck.
 Get their fried brussels sprout caesar, which tastes even more glorious after a few pints of Day Hike.

 Redhook Brewlab is the Tesla of breweries.
 It’s in a very slick, newly-constructed building, you can see the entire brewery operation churning around inside, and each beer is a small-batch experiment with local Washington crops and flavors - hence the term “brewlab.”
 The beers don’t drink themselves, though.
-Bring your entire friend group and camp out at a long table with some beer flights, salami cotto pizzas, and awesome smoked brisket tacos.
+Bring your entire friend group and camp out at a long table with some beer flights and pizzas.